CBrooks12/proj8-MeetMe/README.md

 2:verify

-3:choose calendars and enter time in correct 24 hour format
+3:choose calendars and enter time in correct 24 hour format (only works in PST)

 4:auto updates with list of free times after clicking on calendars

+5:take generated key and place in URL

+6:select times in correct 24 hour format for second user

+7:select calendar

+8:auto updates with valid free times of combined calendars

+9:enter in meeting time

+10:press to confirm

+11:meeting time will be updated as busy

+you can also delete the key on the initial page if the creator wishes to